superchordate/sleep-disorders-predict-eeg/README.md

 `pyedflib` seems to be better, we'll probably need to use it to read the files, convert them to flat files, and then we can read them into spark or anywhere.

 Some files may be corrupted.
 For example, I wasn't able to read `brux1.edf`.
 I suggest we drop any corrupted files.
-Files are much larger after reading though (the file I read went from 484 Mb to 17 Gb) so we'll have plenty data left after removing anything that is problematic.
+Files are much larger after reading (the file I read went from 484 Mb to 17 Gb) so we'll have plenty data left after removing anything that is problematic.

 ### .edf.st